programminghistorian/jekyll/lessons/downloading-multiple-records-using-query-strings.md

 simply reformat them to make browsing easier.
 Or, you may just want to keep a backup copy so you can access them without Internet access.

 This lesson is for intermediate Python users.
-If you have not already tried the '[Python Programming Basics][]' lessons
+If you have not already tried the '[Python Programming Basics][]' lessons, you may find that a useful starting point.

 Applying our Historical Knowledge
 ---------------------------------